-- All or most team members (including the team leader) must graduate* between the dates of June 2016 to September 2018.
+The majority of team members (including the team leader) must graduate* between the dates of June 2018 to September 2020.

 *Graduate – awarded an undergraduate, first academic degree or masters / other postgraduate degree.